 2.2.
 California’s comparative fault rules

 When both the victim and the defendant were partially at fault for a crash, a jury has to assign each person a percentage of fault.
-Under comparative negligence laws, the victim’s recovery is then reduced by their percentage of fault.
+Under comparative negligence laws, courts lower the victim’s recovery by their percentage of fault.

 Example: Mary crossed the street outside a crosswalk and got hit by Mac, who was speeding and ran a stop sign.
 Mary suffered $10,000 in damages, but was found 30% at fault.
 She can recover $7,000.